 When Clark moved to Sonora, California, tuba player Ray Iniguez took the podium for a season, followed by Brian Barfield, Bob Calonico, and Spiros Xydas.
 When Xydas announced his intent to leave at the end of the 2005 season, WCW began its first ever member-led conductor search, which led to the hiring of Rice Majors.

 In 2015, after a year-long search, Geoffrey Gallegos was selected as the next West County Winds conductor.
-Drawing on a rich orchestral experience, he has led the band for nearly 10 years.
+Drawing on a rich orchestral experience, he has led the band for over 10 years.
 During this time, the ensemble has grown in its musical proficiency and artistic ambitions.
-We are excited to embark on our 40thconcert season under Geoffrey’s baton.
+We are excited to embark on our 40th concert season under Geoffrey’s baton.

 Read more about West County Winds’ amazing conductors, past and present, here.